-- 1. The Assistant Secretary Program Management (ASPM) is the Control Owner for this control under the Administration & Governance Domain of the administrative policy framework (which includes security).
+1. The Assistant Secretary Functions Delivery (ASFD) is the Control Owner for this control under the Administration & Governance Domain of the administrative policy framework (which includes security).
 The Associate Secretary is the Accountable Officer for this domain.
-The First Assistant Secretary Security and Vetting Service (FAS S&VS) is the Policy Owner for security. - 2.
-The ASPM is also the Policy Owner for Project management under the Acquisition & Sustainment domain.
-The Deputy Secretary, Capability Acquisition & Sustainment Group (DEPSEC CASG) is the relevant accountable officer.
-The ASPM is also the Program Management Centre of Expertise Lead as defined in the CASG Business Framework.
+The First Assistant Secretary Defence Security Division (FAS DS Division) is the Policy Owner for security.

+2. The ASFD is also the Policy Owner for Program Management under the Acquisition & Sustainment domain.
+The Deputy Secretary, Capability Acquisition & Sustainment Group (DEPSEC CASG) is the relevant Accountable Officer.
+The Executive Director Program Management is the Program Management Function Lead as defined in the Capability Acquisition and Sustainment Group Business Framework.